Thank you to Sheena Aurora, MD, FAHS for her contribution to this spotlight!

 No question that for some women, there’s a connection between estrogen levels and migraine attacks.
 The cyclical changes in female sex hormones, particularly the premenstrual drop in estrogen level, are hypothesized to trigger these attacks.
 If you have pure “menstrual migraines,” they will occur exclusively during the five-day menstrual period and in two out of every three menstrual cycles—not at other times during the month.
 Additionally, women who get menstrual AND non-menstrual migraine attacks may have more severe, longer duration attacks during menstruation.
 These menstrually-related attacks may be more refractory to medications compared with nonmenstrual attacks.

 So, shouldn’t treatment just be a matter of stabilizing estrogen levels?
 Unfortunately, it doesn’t always work that way.
 Taking estrogen has demonstrated mixed results.
-Even oral birth control pills have an unpredictable impact on migraine.
+Even oral birth control pills have an unpredictable impact on migraines.
 In some women, they can decrease migraine frequency, trigger an attack, or do nothing at all.

 What can you do to make it better?